 The following cruise lines require that at least one person in each cabin is 21 or older:

-Consumption of AlcoholThe minimum drinking age for all alcoholic beverages on all Azamara, Celebrity and Royal Caribbean ships is 21.
-However, on cruises departing from European and South American countries, where the legal drinking age is typically lower than 21, a parent who is sailing with his or her son(s) and/or daughter(s) who is between the ages of 18 to 20, may sign a waiver allowing the 18 to 20 year old to consume alcoholic beverages.
+Consumption of AlcoholThe minimum drinking age onboard most expedition ships is 21 years of age.
+The only exception is Hurtigruten, which allows passengers to consume beer and wine at 18 years of age, and 21 years of age for all other alcohol.
+Additionally, a parent who is sailing with his or her son(s) and/or daughter(s) who is between the ages of 18 to 20 may be able to sign a waiver allowing the 18 to 20 year old to consume alcoholic beverages.

 Gambling, a popular form of entertainment on some cruise ships, also has age restrictions that differ between cruise lines.
 Azamara, Celebrity and Holland America require passengers to be 18 or older to play in casinos.
 Crystal, Princess, Seabourn and Silversea restrict the casinos to travelers 21 and older.